gapdays/gapdays2018-fall/program.md

    *LibGAP: GAP as a library for use in Jupyter, OSCAR, SageMath, ...*
   - 12:00: *Lunch (in-house Mensa)*
   - 16:30: Stand-Up: todays results
-  - 19:00: Workshop dinner at the Restaurant [Gianni & Giulia](https://trattoria-gianni-giulia.de)
+  - 19:00: Workshop dinner at the Restaurant [Piazza Da Vinci](https://www.piazza-da-vinci-siegen.de)

 - **Thursday**
   - 09:30: Stand-Up: Agenda for today